uisab/pyimpBB/README.md

-This package provides the implementation of a novel branch-and-bound algorithm for the outer approximation of all global minimal points of a nonlinear constrained optimization problem using the improvement function, internally referred to as 'improved_BandB', to the corresponding publication 'The improvement function in branch-and-bound methods' by P. Kirst, M. Rodestock, S. Schwarze and O. Stein.
+This package provides the implementation of a novel branch-and-bound algorithm for the outer approximation of all global minimal points of a nonlinear constrained optimization problem using the improvement function, internally referred to as 'improved_BandB', to the corresponding publication 'The improvement function in branch-and-bound methods for complete global optimization' by P. Kirst, M. Rodestock, S. Schwarze and O. Stein.

 ## Installation:
 The easiest and yet preferred way to install this package is to use <kbd>pip</kbd>.